kgxsz/devops-101/part-four/README.md

 |Jobs| Jobs within a stage execute in *parallel*, so be careful with these, each job can have one or more tasks|
 |Tasks| Tasks within a job execute sequentially, these are the bottom level guys|

-Play around with Go and try to perceive this pipeline structure. when you're ready, lets run the pipeline for the first time.
+Play around with Go and try to perceive this pipeline structure.
+When you're ready, let's run the pipeline for the first time.

-#### Run the thing
+### Run the thing
 Before you can run the pipeline, you'll need to make sure that the agent is enabled:

 - go to the `AGENTS` tab, you should see the `ci-slave` agent